erictooth/token2css/README.md

 $button--disabled-background-color: grey;
 ```

-- If you want to reference a variable, always prepend the name with `$` — regardless of the target variable syntax you choose. `$` indicates that the following value is a variable and allows it to be reformatted for other languages.
+- If you want to reference a variable, always perpend the name with `$` — regardless of the target variable syntax you choose. `$` indicates that the following value is a variable and allows it to be reformatted for other languages.

 ```yaml
     color: